Worship Bulletin for Sunday, July 13, 2025

 Prayer of Dedication

-Faithful God, bless the gifts we bring to your altar today.
-We give in gratitude for
+Gracious God, bless these offerings we bring to your altar today.
+We give

 Benediction